Skip to main content

 Savings income is made up of the following components:

-• Income of movable capital provided for in sections 1, 2 and 3 of article 25 of the Personal Income Tax Law .
-That is, those derived from the participation of own funds of any type of entity, those obtained by the transfer of own capital to third parties, those from capitalization operations and life or disability insurance contracts, as well as income derived from the imposition of capital.
+• Income from movable capital provided for in sections 1, 2 and 3 of article 25 of the Personal Income Tax Law .
+That is, those derived from the participation of equity of any type of entity, those obtained by the transfer of equity to third parties, those from capitalization operations and life or disability insurance contracts, as well as income derived from the imposition of capital.

-However, the income from movable capital provided for in article 25.2 of the Personal Income Tax Law will form part of the general income, corresponding to the excess of the amount of own capital transferred to a related entity with respect to of the result of multiplying the own funds by three, in the part that corresponds to the taxpayer's participation, of the latter.
-Chapter 5 contains an example that details the operations necessary to determine the part of the performance that must be integrated into the general tax base.
+However, the income from movable capital provided for in article 25.2 of the Personal Income Law will be part of income, corresponding to the excess of the amount of equity transferred to a related entity over the result of multiplying by three the equity, in the part corresponding to the taxpayer's participation, of the latter.
+Chapter 5 contains an example detailing the operations necessary to determine the portion of the income that must be included in the general tax base.

-Keep in mind that in cases in which the relationship is defined based on the relationship of the partners or participants with the entity, the participation must be equal to or greater than 25 percent.
+Please note that in cases where the link is defined based on the relationship of the partners or participants with the entity, the participation must be equal to or greater than 25%.

-• Capital gains and losses that become evident on the occasion of transfers of assets, regardless of the generation period.
+• Capital gains and losses that arise on the occasion of transfers of assets, regardless of the period of generation.

-The following tables show, graphically, the components of general income and savings income.
+The following tables graphically show the components of general income and savings income.